1How would I help?

 Every healthy person between 18 and 45 can be a donor.
 “Tissue-types” are inherited characteristics, and this is what is used to match donors and patients.
 As ethnic origin plays a significant role in the search for a donor, South Africa’s rainbow nation requires a large pool of prospective stem cell donors.

 3What is the South Africa Bone Marrow Registry?

 It is an organisation that searches for potential stem cell donors both in South Africa and internationally.
 It was started in 1991 and has been designated as the hub centre for the African continent.
 As such, we are responsible for coordinating the provision of unrelated donors for our patients in association with a worldwide database.

 4Why do people need bone marrow transplants?

 Every year, thousands of individuals with blood diseases such as leukaemia, marrow failure or aplasia, and inherited metabolic and immune deficiency syndromes reach a stage where only a stem cell transplant can drive the disease into remission.

 Family members, particularly brothers and sisters are generally most suitable.
 However, due to the average family size, only a small percentage of patients have a compatible sibling match.
 About 75 % will have to search for an unrelated matched donor.

 6How do bone marrow transplants save lives?

 The patient’s diseased marrow is destroyed by combinations of cytotoxic drugs and radiation.
-The graft from the healthy donor is given intravenously.
-Thereafter the blood forming stem cells travel to cavities in the large bones and, following engraftment, begin producing normal blood.
+The stem cells from the healthy donor is given intravenously.
+Thereafter the blood-forming stem cells travel to cavities in the large bones and, following engraftment, begin producing normal blood.

 7What is bone marrow?